Multiply robust estimation of causal effects under principal ignorability: From the EIFs to triply robust estimators

-The bias formulas above suggest that the proposed triply robust estimator would remain consistent and asymptotically normal under some regularity conditions when using nonparametric or machine learning estimation for nuisance parameters.
+The bias formulas above suggest that the proposed triply robust estimator would remain consistent and asymptotically normal under some regularity conditions when using nonparametric or machine learning estimation for the nuisance functions $\pi(X)$, $p_z(X)$, and $\mu_{zs}(X)$, denoted by $\widehat{\pi}(X)$, $\widehat{p}_{z}(X)$, and $\widehat{\mu}_{zs}(X)$.
 This property would be similar to that of the doubly robust estimator for estimating the average causal effect in unconfounded observational studies \citep{chernozhukov2018double}.
-In other causal settings involving intermediate variables, \citet{zheng2017longitudinal} and \citet{miles2020semiparametric} have established similar results for multiply robust estimators.
-We leave the rigorous theory for our setting to future research.
+In other contexts involving intermediate variables, \citet{zheng2017longitudinal} and \citet{miles2020semiparametric} have established similar results for multiply robust estimators.
+Theorem \ref{thm:triple-1} formalizes the results for the proposed estimators using nonparametric or machine learning estimation.